-More than 2,900 complaints are filed against Louisiana lawyers each year.
-Many of these complaints are caused by simple mistakes and innocent misunderstandings about what the rules of conduct require.
+Thousands of complaints are filed against Louisiana lawyers each year.
+Many are caused by simple mistakes and innocent misunderstandings about what the rules of conduct require.
 If you are like most lawyers, questions such as these are troubling:

 - Old files.
 When may I shred them?